Get 80% off your plan for your first 3 months*

 How to use financial statements to analyse your business

-The different types of financial statements help you assess and manage your business's finances and support accurate financial reporting so you comply with tax rules.
+Use your financial statements to assess profitability, manage cash flow, and plan for growth.
+Each statement type offers different insights, and together they support accurate financial reporting so you comply with tax rules.

 Analyse financial performance with the income statement

-The income statement helps you analyse your business performance in three key ways:
+The income statement reveals whether your business is profitable and helps you identify where money is going.
+Use it to analyse performance in three key ways:

-• Monitor expenses: Identify overspending and opportunities to reduce costs, especially when certain expenses like salaries are significantly higher than an industry benchmark of 20–25 per cent of revenue
+• Monitor expenses: Identify overspending and opportunities to reduce costs, especially when certain expenses like salaries exceed the industry benchmark of 20–25 per cent of revenue.

 Equation shows that to find the cash ratio you must divide cash by current liabilities.